What is A-Spec?

 Aromantacism is a lack of romantic attraction.
 Aromantics or "Aros" people usually fulfill their emotional needs through platonic relationships.
 Aromantics can experience sexual attraction.

 Asexuality is a lack of sexual attraction.
-Asexuals or "Aces" were first identified identified by Alfred Kinsey in 1948 as Category "X" but began to become organized in 2001.
+Asexuals or "Aces" were first identified by Alfred Kinsey in 1948 as Category "X" and part of the queer community since at least the Stonewall Riots but began to become organized in 2001.
 Aces can have and enjoy sex, and masturbate but find that libido and attraction are separate.
 Aces that do experience romantic attraction sometimes do date but may need to communicate their boundaries more than others.

 Grey- is a prefix attached onto the front of an orientation that describes how that attraction manifests.
 Greys are between allos (those who experience attraction) and asexuals and aromantics (who do not).
 Greys experience attraction but at a lower level and less often than is considered typical.
 This manifests in many ways: in attraction being rare, or weak, a desire for it to not be reciprocated, or attraction that is not quite the attraction one expects but is the best fit, or for an emotional attachment to be there first.